cuijialang/VHDLinter/README.md

 Checks and/or formatting options for the following naming and coding conventions are supported:

 #### General
+- [x] The VHDL design filename should be same as entity name like *entityname.vhd*
 - [x] Source code must not exceed 80 characters per line
 - [ ] Each line must contain only one VHDL statement
 - [x] No TAB characters should be used for indentation